- In stock, ready to ship

 Soil preference: Well drained

 This is how we pack and send your Herb Plants to all states except TAS & WA

-You will receive - 1 Salvia Chamelaeagnea Herb Plant in a 50 X 75mm tube - General growing instructions
+- 1 Salvia Chamelaeagnea Herb Plant in a 50 X 75mm tube - General growing instructions

 All of our Herb Plants are grown organically with certified organic potting mixes and fertilizers

 Salvia chamelaeagnea is a dense evergreen shrub growing to 2 meters with a spread of about 1 meter.
 The plant has many strong, upright square shaped stems that hold oppositely positioned leaves.
 Sometimes leaves are also found on short side branches.
 The leaves are green, slightly hairy and occasionally have toothed margins.
 The leaves also have tiny dots or glands which emit a strong scent and exude a bitter tasting, sticky substance when touched.
 The flowers are held in thick whorls and take up the top third of each stem or branch, where the flowers are held on small branchlets extending up from the main stem.